clutch42/Python-Coding-Problems/README.md

 # Python_Coding_Problems
-These were done in the PyCharm IDE
+These problems were done in the PyCharm IDE
 <details>
 <summary>